Parallel-in-Time/pySDC/docs/contrib/02_continuous_integration.md

 Then you can open `docs/build/html/index.html` using you favorite browser and check how your own documentation looks like on the website.

 > :bell: **Important** : running all the tests is necessary to generate graphs and images used by the website.
-> But you can still generate the website without it : just all images for the tutorials, projects and playgrounds will be missing.
+> But you can still generate the website without it: just all images for the tutorials, projects and playgrounds will be missing.
 > This approach can be considered for local testing of your contribution when it does not concern parts containing images (_i.e_ project or code documentation).

 :arrow_left: [Back to Pull Request Recommendation](./01_pull_requests.md) ---